Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 • green still means something

-1. Green state is a trust condition
+Green is a trust condition

 Without that step, the agent starts bargaining with the suite.

-3. Small diffs are not aesthetic.
-They are a safety mechanism.
+Small diffs are a safety mechanism

-If a fix touches too many files at once, review quality drops and diagnosis gets worse.
+If a fix touches too many files, review quality drops and diagnosis gets worse.
+With AI, this matters more because the model produces plausible bulk edits faster than a human can audit them.

 1. reproduce failure